Dylan-86/dexetera-docs/docs/what-is-dexetera.md

 Unlike traditional exchanges where a company decides what you can trade, **on Dexetera, anyone can create a new contract**:

 - Create a contract on Bitcoin price
-- Create a contract on the weather temperature in Tokyo
+- Create a contract on the price of Tesla stock
-- Create a contract on sports scores
+- Create a contract on the price of real estate in New York
 - Create a contract on any measurable metric

 The creator sets: